MoscouCapitale/Mocap/README.md

   - [ ] Content
     - [ ] Do all animations
     - [ ] BUG - no content on click
+    - [ ] If you delete a brick, it is still present in the bricks list
   - [ ] Mettre les tailles de certaines briques (link, texte) en "libre" (snap à 100px)
   - [ ] After-canva feature fixes
       - [ ] Add toasts